 The custody of the securities of each of BNP Paribas' clients is held through separate client accounts in its books and records.
-BNP Paribas has the obligation to segregate in its books the securities of each of its clients from those of its other clients, as well as BNP Paribas' own assets.
+BNP Paribas has the obligation to segregate in its books the securities of each of its clients from those of its other clients, as well as from BNP Paribas' own assets.

-BNP Paribas also opens securities accounts at the level of each central securities depositary (each a "CSD") it uses and ensures that its clients' securities are segregated from BNP Paribas' own securities in the books of each CSD, irrespective of the type of account.
+BNP Paribas also opens securities accounts at the level of the CSD and ensures that its clients' securities are segregated from BNP Paribas' own securities in the books of the CSD, irrespective of the type of account.
 CSDs are not permitted to commingle their own assets with securities of their Direct Participants.

-BNP Paribas offers the option of establishing two types of client securities accounts with CSDs: Individual Client Segregated Accounts ("ISAs") and Omnibus Client Segregated Accounts ("OSAs").
+BNP Paribas offers the option of establishing two types of client securities accounts with the CSD: Individual Client Segregated Accounts ("ISAs") and Omnibus Client Segregated Accounts ("OSAs") with the CSD.
 An OSA is used to hold the securities of a certain number of BNP Paribas' clients on a collective basis.
 An ISA is used to hold securities of a single client of BNP Paribas and therefore any such securities of that single client are held separately from the securities of BNP Paribas' other clients.